triangledirt/books/RAPE!.md

 "Good boy.
 Good boy!"
 Laely laughs.

 Then Seymour's dick is on me butt!
 I can feel that dog rootin' around between me ass cheeks and his hot balls rubbin' against me ass.
 And then his dick goes in!
-That flaming dog dick with its evil protrusion, that way that a dog dick juts out from itself to get longer---and he's fucking!
+That flaming dog dick with its evil protrusion, that way that a dog dick juts out from itself to get longer—and he's fucking!
 Me own dog!
 I feel him humping me into the ground and Laely pressin' that gun into my face and laughing.
 And the dog dick must be lubricating his self because he's going in further and further!
 I can feel him all the way inside me.
 And Seymour be barkin' and droolin' on me back and then he thrust inside me one final time and I feel his hot cum shoot inside me and then Seymour give out a whimper.

 "Now get out."